 This poppy seed pastry, in which the pastry is rolled with the seeds to give a swiss roll effect, is traditionally eaten at Easter.
 Polish Delicatessen (as above) is currently selling it shaped as rolls, and Prima (as above) for £3.50.

 Originating in central Poland, this pastry-cake is flat, rectangular, golden brown and very sweet.
 Eaten as a treat after the 40-day Lent fast, it’s made from a shortcrust base and has a distinctive walnutty flavour.
 It’s thickly slathered with chocolate icing, and extravagantly decorated with dried fruit, nuts and seeds.
 It’s sometimes served as part of a meal with 12 offerings to symbolise the 12 apostles — and occasionally, 12 different mazureks make up the entire 12-item feast.

 Prima (as above) will sell a variety of flavours with different decorations at Easter.

 Similar in looks and taste to the Italian panettone, kulich is an Easter cake that’s eaten by Orthodox Christians in Russia and other East European countries.
 It’s tall and cylindrical, and often contains raisins and dried fruit.
 Topped with white icing, it’s decorated with fresh flowers, sweets or glace cherries, and often marked with ‘XB’, which denotes ‘Christ Is Risen’.

 The cake is traditionally placed in a basket with fresh flowers and taken to the Easter Sunday church service to be blessed by the priest.
-The blessed kulich is eaten before breakfast until Pentecost (which is on 8 June this year); one that is not blessed is eaten for dessert.
-Dacha Delicatessen sells it in different sizes (£5.60-£6.99).
+The blessed kulich is eaten before breakfast until Pentecost (which is on 24 May this year); one that is not blessed is eaten for dessert.
+Dacha Delicatessen will sell them from around end of March.

 Appam and stew